 RIT Education Abroad offers 5 different types of programs:

-1) Global Campus Programs allow you to directly enroll in one of RIT’s international campuses located in Dubrovnik & Zagreb, Croatia; Dubai, United Arab Emirates; Pristina, Kosovo; Beijing & Weihei, China.
+1) Global Campus Programs allow you to enroll directly in one of RIT’s international campuses in Dubrovnik & Zagreb, Croatia; Dubai, United Arab Emirates; Pristina, Kosovo; Beijing & Weihei, China.
 Learn more about our global campuses.

-2) Faculty-Led Programs are designed and developed by RIT faculty members, who lead a group of students on a short-term program abroad.
-Programs vary in length (between one to five weeks) and may take place over winter break, spring break or summer.
+2) Faculty-Led Programs are designed and developed by RIT faculty members, who lead students on a short-term program abroad.
+Programs vary in length (one to five weeks) and may occur over winter break, spring break or summer.
 More about faculty-led programs.

 4) Affiliate Programs are facilitated by partner universities and organizations to enhance the variety of locations and course offerings available to students.
 Visit The Compass to search and apply for Affiliate and RIT Study Abroad programs.